The Milwaukee & Northern – Menasha Branch – High Cliff Spur

 The M&N constructed a 2.13-mile spur from High Cliff Junction to the lime kilns at High Cliff, Wis., in 1891.
 High Cliff Junction was Milepost 7.3 on the Menasha Branch.
 The Milwaukee Road (MILW) abandoned this spur in 1957, about a year after lime production ceased.

-Looking northwest along the former M&N Menasha Branch toward High Cliff Junction from Stommel Rd. at Town of Harrison, Calumet County, Wis., on 20 March 2021.
+Looking northwest along the former M&N Menasha Branch toward High Cliff Junction from Stommel Rd. at the Town of Harrison, Calumet Co., Wis., on 20 March 2021.
 The turnout was located approximately 900′ from the road.
 This line was originally laid by the M&N in 1871.
 It is currently operated by the Canadian National (CN).
 Photograph by Tom Bruss.